Discover guided mountaineering adventures amidst the majestic peaks and glaciers of New Zealand's Southern Alps.

 For those with a spirit of adventure and a desire to challenge themselves against nature's grandeur, Aoraki Mount Cook National Park offers some of the most compelling mountaineering expeditions in the Southern Hemisphere.
 Nestled within the UNESCO World Heritage site of Te Wahipounamu, this park is home to New Zealand's highest peak, Aoraki/Mount Cook, alongside a dramatic landscape of jagged mountains, vast glaciers, and pristine alpine environments.
 Mountaineering expeditions here aren't just about summiting peaks; they are immersive experiences that delve deep into the heart of this wild and awe-inspiring region, demanding skill, preparation, and respect for the formidable alpine conditions.
 These guided tours provide a safe and structured pathway for individuals to explore this challenging terrain, from multi-day treks across glaciers to more focused climbs on accessible alpine routes.
 Whether you are an experienced climber looking to tackle iconic routes or an aspiring mountaineer seeking to gain essential skills in a spectacular setting, the options available cater to a range of abilities and ambitions.
 Guided expeditions ensure you are equipped with the necessary technical gear, led by certified guides with intimate knowledge of the park's ever-changing conditions, and benefit from their expertise in navigation, risk management, and alpine techniques.
 Prepare to witness breathtaking panoramas that stretch across snow-capped ranges and turquoise glacial lakes, creating a profound connection with one of New Zealand's most treasured natural landscapes.

-Discover our top picks for mountaineering expeditions in Aoraki Mount Cook National Park (Te Wahipounamu)
+Looking to book?
+View all available mountaineering expeditions in Aoraki Mount Cook National Park (Te Wahipounamu) with live pricing and instant confirmation.

 Challenge yourself on routes around Aoraki/Mount Cook, the highest peak in New Zealand, and its surrounding formidable mountains.